velipso/midimap/README.md

     ControlUndefined9     (0F/2F)   ControlUndefined20 (1E/3E)
                                     ControlUndefined21 (1F/3F)

+  If -f mode is used, then high-resolution controllers are interpreted as two separate low-resolution controllers.
+These are identified by taking the high-resolution controller name and adding MSB or LSB to the end.
+  For example:
+    ControlBank (00/20) becomes:  ControlBankMSB (00)  ControlBankLSB (20)
+    ControlMod  (01/21) becomes:  ControlModMSB  (01)  ControlModLSB  (21)
+    ...etc
+  The -f mode also disables RPN/NRPN conrols, and instead interprets the CC messages as low-resolution controllers with the names:
+    ControlDataMSB       (06)       ControlDataLSB       (26)
+    ControlPNIncrement   (60)       ControlPNDecrement   (61)
+    ControlNRPNSelectLSB (62)       ControlNRPNSelectMSB (63)
+    ControlRPNSelectLSB  (64)       ControlRPNSelectMSB  (65)

   Registered Parameters (MIDI hex values in parenthesis for reference):
     RPNBendRange     (00/00)        RPNAzimuth          (3D/00)
     RPNFineTuning    (00/01)        RPNElevation        (3D/01)